Market

 What is the difference between syndication real estate and real estate private equity funds?

-Syndication real estate and real estate private equity funds have similar capital-raising strategies.
+Real estate syndicators and private equity funds in the real estate sector share similar capital-raising strategies.
 Both pool money from private investors for real estate transactions.
 However, syndications have a single asset structure, and private equity funds have multiple asset fund structures.
 As a result, real estate private equity funds can provide investors with more protection when an asset experiences adverse conditions.

 A private equity fund can use its pooled revenue to help solve problems without making a capital call to investors.
-Also, the fund’s diversification helps protect fund investors from single-asset risks.
+Additionally, the fund’s diversification helps protect fund investors from the risks associated with a single asset.
 However, despite being a little riskier, syndication real estate offers higher ROI potential.

 Real estate funds and syndicated real estate investors are passive in property deals.
-But fund investors’ roles are more passive.
-In many situations, they don’t know what assets the fund managers purchase.
+However, the roles of fund investors are more passive.
+In many situations, they are unaware of the assets that fund managers purchase.
 This limitation is why fund investors should invest with reputable, trustworthy firms like Paperfree.

 How do real estate syndications work?